KamitaniLab/InterSiteNeuralCodeConversion/README.md

 [license-url]: https://github.com/github_username/repo_name/blob/master/LICENSE.txt

 ## Getting Started
-This repository provides tools for training neural code converters, and testing these converters for decoding decoding and image reconstruction from brain activity.

 ### Build Environment

 Step1: Navigate to the base directory and create the environment by running the following command.